Why Short Practices Matter More Than You Think

 “I know I should be doing the hour-long video…”

-She said it twice in our conversation.
+She said it twice during our conversation.

 A woman taking a mindful break outdoors

-But here's what was also true—she loved the shorter classes in my membership.
 They felt doable.
 Encouraging.
 Like something she could actually fit into her real life.

 So why the guilt?

-But that’s not how your body—or your brain—works.
+But that’s not how your body works.

-Where Did That “One-Hour Rule” Even Come From?
+Where Did That “One-Hour Rule” Come From?

 But most of us aren’t training for the Olympics.